-Machine learning based multi-modal modeling of lung function impairment Among the investigated LFT abnormalities, solely reduced DLCO defined as values < 80% of the patient’s reference could be modeled with satisfactory accuracy in the cross-validation setting independently of the machine learning algorithm (overall accuracy: 0.82 to 0.85, Cohen’s κ: 0.45 to 0.5, AUC: 0.87 to 0.9).
-Low Brier score values for the models of insufficient DLCO indicated good overall calibration (Brier score: 0.11 to 0.14, Figure 1A).
-In turn, models of reduced FVC and FEV1 exhibited poor predictive performance in the cross-validation setting (overall accuracy: 0.72 to 0.81, Cohen’s κ: 0.094 to 0.17, AUC: 0.57 to 0.69, Supplementary Figure S9).
+Machine learning modeling of lung function durging COVID-19 recovery Among the investigated LFT abnormalities, solely reduced DLCO defined as values < 80% of the patient’s reference was predicted with satisfactory accuracy in the cross-validation setting independently of the machine learning algorithm (overall accuracy: 0.82 to 0.85, κ: 0.45 to 0.5, AUC: 0.87 to 0.9).
+Low Brier score values for the models of reduced DLCO indicated good overall calibration (Brier score: 0.11 to 0.14).
+In turn, models of reduced FVC and FEV1 exhibited poor predictive performance in the cross-validation setting (overall accuracy: 0.72 to 0.81, κ: 0.094 to 0.17, AUC: 0.57 to 0.69, Figure 1A, Table 1, Supplementary Figure S9).

-As in case of the LFT abnormalities, solely DLCO expressed as percentages of the patient’s reference was modeled with sufficiently low error and substantial explanatory power in cross-validation with the Random Forest, GBM, and SVM algorithms (MAE: 11.6 to 12.5, pseudo-R2: 0.26 to 0.34).
-Those models were also characterized by good calibration assessed by Spearman’s ρ coefficients of correlation between the predicted and observed DLCO (Spearman’s ρ: 0.55 to 0.59).
-By contrast, the neural network model of DLCO suffered from large error and low fraction of explained variance in the cross-validation setting (MAE = 13.8, pseudo-R2 = 0.043, Figure 1B).
-Analogically, no meaningful models of FVC or FEV1 could be developed with any of the machine learning algorithms (cross-validation, R2: -0.086 to -0.03, Supplementary Figure S10).

-Explanatory variable importance for models of reduced DLCO measured by Shapley additive explanations are demonstrated in Figure 2.
+As in case of the LFT abnormalities, solely DLCO expressed as percentages of the patient’s reference was modeled with low error and substantial explanatory power in cross-validation with the Random Forest, GBM, and SVM algorithms (MAE: 11.6 to 12.5, R2: 0.26 to 0.34).
+Those models were also characterized by good calibration assessed by correlation between the predicted and observed DLCO (ρ: 0.55 to 0.59).
+By contrast, the neural network model of DLCO suffered from large error and lpoor explanatory peformance in the cross-validation setting (MAE = 13.8, R2 = 0.043).
+No meaningful models of FVC or FEV1 could be developed with any of the machine learning algorithms (cross-validation, R2: -0.086 to -0.03, Figure 1B, Table 2, Supplementary Figure S10).
+Abnormalities in lung CT quantified by the software (opacity, high opacity) and human radiologists (damage severity measured by CT severity score [CTSS], ground glass opacities [GGO], broncheictasis, reticulation) belonged to the 15 most influential explanatory variables for prediction of reduced DLCO by all four machine learning algorithms identified by Shapley additive explanations (Figure 2).

-The cross-validated performance of binary machine learning classifiers and regression machine learning models at predicting lung function testing (LFT) abnormalities are shown in Table 1 and 2.

-Rating of CT structural lung damage by human CTSS or AI-determined density quantification and lung function impairment
+Human-determined CTSS or software-determined density quantification as standalone markers of lung function impairment

-Human-determined CTSS (difference of medians: 9 points, p < 0.001, effect size: r = 0.57), AI-determined opacity (difference of medians: 1.3% of the lung, p < 0.001, effect size: r = 0.63) and high opacity (difference of medians: 0.063, p < 0.001% of the lung, effect size: r = 0.58) were significantly higher in observations with DLCO < 80% of the patient’s reference than in the remaining data points.
-The effect size of those differences was large (see Figure 3).
-Table 3 shows the detection of reduced DLCO < 80% reference value by AI-determined opacity and high opacity, and human-determined CT severity score.
+Human-determined CTSS (difference of medians [Δ]: 9 points, p < 0.001, effect size: r = 0.57), software-determined opacity (Δ: 1.3% of the lung, p < 0.001, effect size: r = 0.63) and high opacity (Δ: 0.063% of the lung, p < 0.001, effect size: r = 0.58) were significantly higher in observations with reduced DLCO than in the remaining data points with large effect sizes In a ROC analysis, software determined opacity with a cutoff of 0.12% of the lung exhibited substantially better AUC and sensitivity at detection of reduced DLCO (AUC: 0.81, sensitivity: 0.81, specificity: 0.69) than software-determined high opacity (cutoff: 0.002% of the lung, AUC: 0.79, sensitivity: 0.8, specificity: 0.68) and human-quantified lung damage (CTSS; cutoff: 4 points, AUC: 0.78, sensitivity: 0.78, specificity: 0.68, Figure 3, Table 3).

 3.2.
 Figures, Tables and Schemes